PoojaVinodNair/My-story/story.md

 One day a man was walking through the jungle with a business man and a tiger came to attack them.
-The crocidle saved them from the tiger .
+The Liger saved them from the tiger .
 They went back to city safely .
 The end...............